TobiasPSP/GetEncoding/README.md

 ### BOM

-There are two different types of encoding.
-BOM (byte order mask) encoding uses bytes at the beginning of a text file to specify the encoding.
-BOM encoding therefore allows for fast and reliable identification of encoding.
+There are two different types of encoding. **BOM** (*byte order mask*) encoding uses bytes at the beginning of a text file to specify the encoding. **BOM** encoding therefore allows for fast and reliable identification of encoding, and `Get-Encoding` always returns a confidence level of 100% for such files.

-BOM encoding however may be incompatible with certain use cases.
-For example, github and many non-Windows systems do not expect BOM-encoded text files.
+**BOM** encoding however may be incompatible with certain use cases.
+For example, github and many non-Windows systems do not expect **BOM**-encoded text files.

-When text files are encoded without BOM, the encoding must be determined by heuristics.
-Typically, this is reliable and can be determined by looking only at a fraction of the file.
+When text files are encoded *without* **BOM**, the encoding must be determined by heuristics.
+Typically, this is reliable, too, and can be determined by looking only at a fraction of the file.
 However, when the file is small and when there are no special characters in the file, encoding may be ambiguous.
+The confidence level returned for non-**BOM** files may therefore vary.

 ### License